Below are annotations for Providence, No. 1 “The Yellow Sign” (32 pages plus covers, May 27 2015)

 - The sepia flashback depicts the recent past, Black breaking up with Jonathan/Lillian Russell.

-- On the left, the old-style double-decker bus.
+- On the right, the old-style double-decker bus.

 - The street sign says W. 19th Street.
 The view is looking south on 5th Avenue at 19th Street, similar to this contemporary Google street view.